ColoredCow/portal/docs/description/client.md

      <img width="508" alt="Screenshot 2023-06-28 at 1 08 15 PM" src="https://github.com/ColoredCow/portal/assets/104312137/d7ac29aa-a9b0-4832-a57b-83f45147d0b3">

- 7. Billing Date: The chosen day on which the invoice will be provided to the client.
+ 7. Billing Date: The chosen date on which the invoices will be provided to the client.
  8. Bank charges: When conducting a Invoice transaction, the bank deducts its charges.
 If the client is responsible for paying the bank charges, it is noted in the bank charges column.